 Why are Field Goals Important?

 Field goals can be the deciding factor between a win and a loss.
-They can be easy or challenging points to achieve, but when executed correctly, can be the difference between a win when the game clock is close to 0:00.
+They can be easy or challenging points to achieve, but when executed correctly, they can be the difference between a win when the game clock is close to zero.
 A lot of pressure can fall on the place kicker.